By K.E. Roberts / January 2, 2017

 * * *

-Eight months later, as she is confined to bed rest and kept under sedation by her extended Bramford “family,” Rosemary discovers that her baby is still alive in the Castevets’ apartment—she hears him crying one day, over the noise of the air conditioner, just before she pumps the breast milk that is supposedly being dumped down the kitchen sink.
+Eight months later, as she is confined to bed rest and kept under sedation by her extended Bramford “family,” Rosemary discovers that her baby is still alive in the Castevets’ apartment—she hears him crying one day, over the noise of the air conditioner that the best electricians Brisbane had just installed, just before she pumps the breast milk that is supposedly being dumped down the kitchen sink.
 One afternoon she drugs her keeper, uncovers the secret passage leading to the Castevets’, and sneaks through with a carving knife.
 She would “turn to no one” this time, expect no one “to be her savior” (self-reliance and self-determinism are key ingredients of LaVeyan Satanism).
 She spots the black bassinet across the room, an inverted silver crucifix dangling from its hood, a “black ribbon wound and knotted around Jesus’ ankles.”
 Roman sees her.
 The rest of them see her.
 There’s a squeal of horror from the baby’s nurse as the knife is spotted, but Minnie holds the coven back, knowing Rosemary intimately by now.

 Rosemary, who looks into her son’s serpentine “golden-yellow” eyes, each of them divided by “vertical black-slit pupils,” listens as Minnie regales the creature’s tiny claws and “the buds of His horns.”
 For a moment, after the young mother has collapsed into a chair and dropped the knife, she ponders throwing the baby out of the seven-story window, and following after it—just like Terry Gionoffrio.
 But Roman speaks to her like the father she never had, and she clings to her “conditioned” Catholicism (“killing was wrong, no matter what”), her propriety, her unalienable maternal instincts.
 The baby fusses, and she starts rocking him, talking to him soothingly.
 She tells him about the nursery she has prepared for him.
 She demands that the baby’s name be changed from Adrian to Andrew.
 Roman bristles, but, with a nudge from Minnie, he relents.